pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 ### 7 - Request for replacement

 #### Replacement
-Once the tracking# is provided so we can confirm the returned package is on the way, the agent can proceed and request a replacement by submitting a replacement issue on JIRA ([[Replacement (JIRA)]]).
+Once the tracking# is provided so we can confirm the returned package is on the way, the agent can proceed and request a replacement by submitting a replacement issue on JIRA ([[Replacement, Resend (JIRA)]]).

 Logistics team should send out the replacement within roughly 2 days.
 The shipping information will be available in [SKULabs](https://docs.google.com/presentation/d/1mV6JgZ9rcZR58MPT-T2y8dGSshv2lfZfOS2Niw2qFRs/edit?usp=sharing).